top of page

 Step 1: Be

-To be healthy, one must first learn how to 'be' or rest well.
-However, the 'get to a goal' mindset and 'disease risk' discussions use stress as a motivator.
+To be healthy, one must first learn how to 'be'.
+This allows one to restore energy by knowing how to rest well.
+However, the 'get to a goal' mindset and 'disease risk' discussions use stress as a motivator, making the body something to fear or work against.
+This first step of the Be Well Now Method integrates evidence from

 Step 2: Well